 So, if you want a 10-yurt glamping site that’s open all year round, you can do the math.
 Let’s assume a very-much-achievable nightly rate of $200 and a conservative 50% occupancy rate.

 10 X 200 X 365 X 0.5 = 365,000

 $365,000 of revenue from just 10 yurts.
 And that’s assuming a fairly low occupancy rate of 50%.
-Bump it up to 75% and you’re turning over more than half-a-million per year!
+Bump it up to 75% and you’re turning over more than half a million each year!

 Your operating costs will obviously need to be factored in, and these are harder to estimate quickly as they vary so widely.
-To ascertain how much it’s going to cost for you to run your glamping business, we’d recommend a glamping feasibility study, which will give you bespoke financial projections based on your specific project.
+To ascertain how much it’s going to cost for you to run your glamping business, we’d recommend a glamping feasibility study, which will give you bespoke financial projections for your project.

 Glamping Site Financing - Attracting Funding For Your Glamping Business

 If you’ve got a ton of cash already, great!
 Click here to skip this part.